uqlibrary/technology-training/QGIS/intro/QGIS_intro.md

 Click on `Show Layout Manager` in the toolbar. `Create` a new layout called "Default".
 We can now see the Layout window.

-We can now add elements to our layout: the map, a legend, a scale bar...
-In order to create a nice printout.
+We can now add elements to our layout: the map, a legend, a scale bar, a north arrow...
+In order to create a nice printout, or export in a variety of formats.

 The layout manager allows us to save several different layouts, one for each output we want to generate.
 Even if we change our map data, we can reuse the same layouts and export an updated map.